NikKowPHP/arina_admin_instagram/documentation/instagram_telegram_integration_guide.md

 2.  **Facebook App:** Create a new Facebook App within the Developer Dashboard.
 3.  **Instagram Business or Creator Account:** The Instagram account that will receive the DMs must be a Business or Creator account.
 4.  **Facebook Page:** A Facebook Page linked to the Instagram Business/Creator account.
-5.  **Permissions:** Your Facebook App needs the `instagram_manage_comments`, `instagram_manage_messages`, and potentially `pages_messaging` permissions granted through the App Review process (though you can test with developers/admins before full review).
+5.  **Permissions:** Your Facebook App needs the `instagram_manage_comments`, `instagram_manage_messages`, and potentially `pages_messaging` permissions granted through the App Review process.
-6.  **Publicly Accessible HTTPS URL:** You need a server or service (like Cloud Run, Heroku, AWS Lambda, etc.) with a stable HTTPS URL to receive webhook notifications from Instagram/Facebook.
+6.  **Publicly Accessible HTTPS URL:** Your Laravel application needs to be hosted on a server with a stable HTTPS URL to receive webhook notifications.
-7.  **Target Instagram Post ID:** The ID of the specific Instagram post you want to monitor for comments.
-You can usually find this in the post's URL or via API tools.
-8.  **Trigger Keyword:** The specific word or phrase users must include in their comment to trigger the bot.
-9.  **Telegram Post Link:** The full URL to the specific Telegram post (e.g., `https://t.me/YourChannelUsername/12345`).
-10. **Media URL:** A publicly accessible URL for the image, audio, or video you want to send in the DM.
+7.  **Laravel Admin Panel:** A functional Laravel admin panel (as described in `laravel_admin_panel_documentation.md`) for managing `PostTrigger` records, which define the Instagram post ID, keyword, and the structured DM content (media URL, media type, description, CTA text, CTA URL).

 ## Technical Steps